Many people fall victim to fraud each year. Read on to learn about four risks you should be aware of.

 - The check appears washed out or altered

-In those situations, before the victim mailed the check, they were instructed to send a photo of the check to the fraudster.
-From there, the fraudsters could easily create new checks that looked just like the real thing—including the signatures.
+Some scams instruct the victim to get a cashier’s check to send money to a charity and then send a photo of the check to the fraudster.
+From there, the fraudsters could easily create new checks that look just like the real thing—including the signatures.